jazcarate/cloudflare-worker-google-oauth/docs/blogpost.md

 if (resp.error) throw new Error(JSON.stringify(resp.error))
 ```

 Once Google answers a list of files, then it is just a matter of rendering them.
 I decided to keep the rendering simple, and inline the whole HTML; but this can be easily adapted to return a JSON, or use a proper template engine.
-I'll leave this as a exercise for the reader.
+I'll leave this as an exercise for the reader.

 #### Logout